 When children and teens have been traumatized, typical therapies often include art or play therapy, drug intervention, and/or psychological debriefing.
 Yet, new research failed to find support for these efforts.
 Instead, the study suggests that […]

-Many people with Tourette syndrome report that there are foods, other items, or situations that make their tics worse.
-But how can this be, if Tourette syndrome is a “genetic” condition?
-Research confirms that Tourette […]
+The causes of tics go way beyond genetics.
+Learn what you can do to relieve them.
+Many people with Tourette syndrome report that there are foods, other items, or situations that make their tics worse. […]